Skip to content

 DevOps

-1. Sonatype 2019 Software Supply Chain Report aus The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations Gene Kim, Jez Humble, Patrick Debois, John Willis ISBN-10: 1950508404 S. 365 ↩︎
+1. Sonatype 2019 Software Supply Chain Report from The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations Gene Kim, Jez Humble, Patrick Debois, John Willis ISBN-10: 1950508404 p.
+365 ↩︎